kqwq/zeta5/README.md

 ### Router setup
 0. Expose port 3478 on your router.
 You can find a guide [here](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/)
+- Make sure the port is forwarded to the computer running the server

 ### Server-side setup
 1. Clone this repository ```git clone https://github.com/kqwq/zeta5.git```